mahmoudnasser1561/Dynamic_DICOM_Endpoints/README.md

 # Dynamic_DICOM_Endpoints
-this is a dynamic DICOM endpoint system that intelligently routes medical imaging data based on real-time performance metrics (latency, queue depth,bandwidth utilization, and server load).performance metrics to dynamically select optimal transmission paths for DICOM data.
+this is a dynamic DICOM endpoint system that intelligently routes medical imaging data based on real-time performance metrics (latency, queue depth,bandwidth utilization, and server load) to dynamically select optimal transmission paths for DICOM data.

 This system will: